-- 1.3.1 Results from all AARCMCC EP On-Road sanctioned events are used to award points to competitors for providing a National ranking. - 1.3.2 Competitors shall be ranked per their six best results over the past 2 years. - 1.3.3 Only events where a class has a minimum of 8 competitors shall results be able to be counted towards the ranking.

-- 1.3.4 The rankings shall be updated on a rolling monthly basis to cover events being on different dates year to year. - 1.3.5 Only the Modified class rankings will be considered for IFMAR world championship event selection. - 1.3.6 Ranking shall be updated by both individual class raced, and as a combined ranking per vehicle type (i.e. one for TC and one for 1:12th). - 1.3.7 If a driver competes in two or more different classes over a 2 year period, the six best results across all classes combined will be counted towards the combined ranking (see the example in 1.3.10) - 1.3.8 Event points will be awarded by the following calculation;
+- 1.3.1 Results from all RCRA EP On-Road sanctioned events are used to award points to competitors for providing a National ranking. - 1.3.2 Competitors shall be ranked per their six best results over the past 2 years. - 1.3.3 The rankings shall be updated on a rolling monthly basis to cover events being on different dates year to year. - 1.3.4 RCRA sanctioned classes will be considered for IFMAR world championship event selection. - 1.3.5 Ranking shall be updated by individual class raced. - 1.3.6 Event points will be awarded by the following calculation;

-Drivers Event Points = $$(101 - F) \times (Cm + Em)$$
+Drivers Event Points = $(101 - F) \times Em$